 - 20160623-079: 24-hour public toilets downtown - 20170209-033:Overall economic assessment of the eastern area of downtown and the impact of new investments on various landmarks and projects - 20170622-035: Business Plan for Veterans Resource Center - 20170810-033: Identify potential properties for a temporary, short-term shetler to serve individuals experiencing homelessness - 20170831-103: Creating dedicated funding for homelessness - 20170413-026: Ongoing efforts to address the urgent public health situation caused by K2/Spice and identify additional resources necessary to bolster public safety - 20171012-015: Contract for services at the Austin Resource Center for the Homeless (ARCH).
+APH has coordinated seven stakeholder and public meetings to discuss the ARCH and has compiled the input.
 The iTeam completed their recommendations for the ARCH services based on input from people experiencing homelessness in Austin.
 These recommendations were highlighted by the Austin Monitor on March 28, 2018.
 The iTeam's recommendations focused on achieving four goals: - 1.
 Create a clean, safe, and healthy facility - 2.
 Rightsize the ARCH - 3.
 Make system navigation the main function of the ARCH - 4.
 Mitigate the effects of rightsizing the ARHC on clients and the rest of the system with supporting continuous improvement and iteration